Alex Kroll

-Alexander Stanley Kroll (born November 23, 1937) is a former professional American football player and a retired advertising agency executive at Young & Rubicam, where he served as CEO for ten years.
+Alexander Stanley Kroll (November 23, 1937 – December 17, 2024) was an American professional football player and an advertising agency executive at Young & Rubicam, where he was CEO for ten years.

 Early life and football

 Kroll's father worked in one of Leechburg, Pennsylvania's many steel mills.
 Growing up, Kroll had a large extended family that served as a support network.
 He was captain of the football team and ranked second in his class academically, Alex chose to attend Yale University on an academic scholarship.
 He played on Yale's varsity football team, but a physical argument with a young associate professor got Kroll expelled during his sophomore year.

 He enlisted in the U.S. Army, serving two years in the military police and finished his undergraduate degree at Rutgers University.
 While there, he captained the football team and played center on the school's first undefeated football team, making all seven All-American teams in 1961, while leading the team to a 17-1 record in his two seasons and becoming a Henry Rutgers Scholar along the way.

 Kroll was a 1962 player for the American Football League's New York Titans (later the Jets), playing center and offensive tackle.
 In the off-season he worked as an advertising trainee with Young & Rubicam (Y&R).